HugBee-21/Lawagan-portfolio/README.md

 ![Architecture](https://img.shields.io/badge/Architecture-MVC-green)

 ### 1. Project Overview
-**:**

-**The Solution:** Designed and developed a centralized management system to automate borrowing, returning, and inventory tracking.
-The system reduces manual entry errors and provides real-time availability status.
+Create a website for students of SAMCIS where they can bid and swap there items.
+It provides a safe and organized space where students can trade, buy, bid on items they need such as books, uniforms, gadgets and school supplies

 ### 2. System Architecture (MVC)
-I utilized the **Model-View-Controller (MVC)** pattern to separate concerns and ensure the system is scalable.
+We utilized the **Model-View-Controller (MVC)** pattern to separate concerns and ensure the system is scalable.

 * **Model:** Handled data logic and database interactions using MySQL.
 * **View:** Designed the user interface using [e.g., Java Swing / HTML / JSP].